gde-pass/roger-skyline-1/README.md

 ```bash
 sudo ufw status
 ```
- if not you can start the service with
+ if not we can start the service with

  ```bash
  sudo ufw enable